holchan/AutomaLarWEB/.roo/cognee/README.md

 ### <a id="5.1-The-Smart-Engine-vs-Smart-Parser-Debate"></a>5.1 The "Smart Engine" vs. "Smart Parser" Debate

 This was the most significant architectural debate and pivot in the project's history.
 It represents our fundamental commitment to the [**"Provable Truth"**](#1.1-The-Guiding-Principle) principle.
+Having smarts parsers means building the FileContext (the in-memory symbol table) to resolve aliases, track imports, and generate the high-quality possible_fqns list, an ambitious task, the biggest compromise.

 #### <a id="5.1.1-Why-Heuristic-Linking-Was-Rejected"></a>5.1.1 Why Heuristic Linking (`ENDS WITH`) Was Rejected (Race Conditions & False Positives)